Nick And Vanessa Break Up? Not Yet, But They Don’t Seem Happy Together

 The Bachelor’s Poor Track Record On Starting Lasting Relationships

 Unfortunately, history isn’t on Nick and Vanessa’s side.
 As Just Jared notes, while The Bachelor and its spinoff shows are good at creating B-List reality TV celebrities, they’re not so good at creating lasting relationships.
-Over more than 30 seasons of the various shows in the franchise, fewer than ten couples lasted for a year or more.
+Over more than 30 seasons of the various shows in the franchise, fewer than 10 couples lasted for a year or more.

 How long do you think it will be until Nick and Vanessa break up?